 - Stop in at Alte Feste (Old Fortress) – the oldest building in Windhoek, dating to about 1890.
 The Old Fortress was formerly used as the headquarters of the schutztruppe (German colonial troops) and with a modern twist, it now houses the National Museum of Namibia, chronicling the country's journey to independence.
 The museum also hosts a display of rock-art and the bronze Reiterdenkmal (Rider's Memorial) erected in 1912, stands in the open-air exhibition area.

-- Revisit history at the Owela Museum – hosting cultural, archeological, ethnographic and natural history displays, accompanied by detailed information and an enlightening feature on the San.
+- Revisit history at the Owela Museum – hosting cultural, archaeological, ethnographic and natural history displays, accompanied by detailed information and an enlightening feature on the San.

 - Pop in at the Trans-Namib Transport Museum – the old Cape Dutch-style railway building of Windhoek, circa 1912, showing Namibia's railway and transportation history.